Assembler

 Introduction

-In addition to regular file formats modifications, we might want to patch code with custom assembly.
+In addition to regular file formats modifications, we might want to patch code with custom assembly code.
 This functionality is available thanks to the function:

 import lief